 Andorra can be quiet in the summer, but in winter, the principality comes to life.
-It is a winter sports playground and skiing in Andorra is extremely popular.
+It is a winter sports playground and skiing is one of the most popular things to do in Andorra.
 Most skiers make their way to the Vallnord resort, which is made up of three different mountains.
 While our trip to Andorra was in the late spring/early summer, there was still plenty of snow at the Vallnord Ordino-Arcalis resort.
 The resort was officially closed, but we got to see hikers and a few snowmobilers out on the mountain.

 Visit a Winery